tenzir/tenzir/web/blog/tenzir-v4.12/index.md

 ![Download Button](download-button.png)

-Just select an available form and you're good to go!
+Just select one of the available formats and you're good to go!

 ## Other Changes

-- There's a new [`udp`](/next/connectors/udp) connector for sending and receving UDP datagrams.
+- There's a new [`udp`](/next/connectors/udp) connector for sending and receiving UDP datagrams.
 Finally, you can now receive Syslog natively.
-- Speaking of Syslog: we've enhanced our parser to be *multi-line*: in case the previous line isn't a valid Syslog message, we tack on the next line until the message parses.
+- Speaking of Syslog: we've enhanced our parser to be *multi-line*.
+In case the next line isn't a valid Syslog message by itself, we interpret it as the continuation of the previous message.
-- The [`tcp`](/next/connectors/tcp) loader now accepts multiple connections, e.g., when used as `from tcp://127.0.0.1:8000 read json`.
+- The [`tcp`](/next/connectors/tcp) loader now accepts multiple connections in parallel, e.g., when used as `from tcp://127.0.0.1:8000 read json`.
-- [Feather](/next/formats/feather) is now a new native format.
+- [Feather](/next/formats/feather) is now a native format.
 This comes in handy for those of you working in the Apache Arrow ecosystem and seeking seamless interoperability without loss of rich typing.